kuldeepmishra07/accuknow/README.md

-# accuknow
+# accuknox
 Social_media_project

+# Django Rest Framework User Authentication and Friendship API

+This Django project provides a RESTful API for user authentication and managing friendships.

+### Prerequisites

+- Python 3.x
+- Docker (optional, for containerization)

+### Installing Dependencies

+Install the required Python packages using pip:

+pip install -r requirements.txt

 To test the functionalities using cURL, you can use the following commands.
-Make sure your Django development server is running (python manage.py runserver), and replace http://localhost:8000 with the appropriate URL if your server is running on a different address.
+Make sure your Django development server is running **python manage.py runserver**

 **Register a new user:**